 Optional Further Study: Harvard Business Review article: “How Resilience Works” by Diane Coutu

-Trust is built through consistency, reliability, and shared commitment.
+Jam Session 7 focuses on trust built through consistency, reliability, and shared commitment.
 This session will help members balance personal responsibility with team commitments and create accountability structures that foster trust.

 Trust is the foundation of any strong team, and accountability is key to building that trust.
 This session helps members create supportive accountability structures, ensuring commitments are met and relationships are strengthened.